 The Two Cities

-The people who stayed for the show saw how Newburgh mounts ceremonies: where dignitaries come from Albany and executives come from the private sector and a man talks about his humble roots and everyone applauds and then goes home.
+The people who stayed for the show saw how Newburgh ritualizes public service: where a man talks about his humble roots and everyone applauds and then goes home.

-The people who stayed for some some governing saw how Newburgh does it: where children live without heat for two months and tenants scream at their councilmembers and the city’s defense is that they didn’t know.
+The people who stayed for governing saw how Newburgh governs: where children live without heat for two months and tenants scream at their councilmembers and the city’s defense is that they didn’t know.